High-Risk Home Insurance Companies for 2025

 What Is High-Risk Home Insurance?

-High-risk homeowners insurance covers a home or insurer deemed high risk.
-Your home could be considered at risk for several reasons, including your location, home characteristics or personal criteria.
+High-risk homeowners insurance covers a home deemed high risk.
+Your home could be considered at risk for several reasons, including its location, characteristics or your personal criteria.

-Not all carriers offer high-risk home insurance, and it can be more expensive than standard coverage.
+Not all carriers offer high-risk home insurance, which can be more expensive than standard coverage.
 Depending on the insurance company, you could be limited in the types of claims you can file.

 What Makes a Home High Risk?